 We incur health-care related taxes ("Provider Taxes") imposed by states in the form of a licensing fee, assessment or other mandatory payment which are related to: (i) healthcare items or services; (ii) the provision of, or the authority to provide, the health care items of services, or; (iii) the payment for the health care items or services.
 Such Provider Taxes are subject to various federal regulations that limit the scope and amount of the taxes that can be levied by states in order to secure federal matching dollars as part of their respective state Medicaid programs.
 We derive a related Medicaid reimbursement benefit from assessed Provider Taxes in the form of Medicaid claims based payment increases and/or lump sum Medicaid supplemental payments.
-We earned an aggregate net benefit of approximately \$22 million during 2011 from Medicaid supplemental payments, after assessed Provider Taxes were considered (exclusive of our hospitals located in Oklahoma).
-We estimate that our aggregate net benefit from Provider Tax programs will approximate \$19 million during 2012.
+Including the impact of the Oklahoma, Indiana and Ohio programs that were initiated during 2012, as mentioned below, we earned an aggregate net benefit of approximately \$57 million during 2012 (of which \$12 million related to 2011) and \$26 million during 2011 from Medicaid supplemental payments, after assessed Provider Taxes were considered.
+We estimate that our aggregate net benefit from Provider Tax programs will approximate \$48 million during 2013.
 The aggregate net benefit is earned from multiple states and therefore no particular state's portion is individually material to our consolidated financial statements.
 However, Provider Taxes are governed by both federal and state laws and are subject to future legislative changes that, if reduced from current rates in several states, could have a material adverse impact on our consolidated future results of operations.

-In January, 2012, the state of Oklahoma was granted federal approval by CMS for the Supplemental Hospital Offset Payment Program ("SHOPP") which grants the Oklahoma Health Care Authority ("OHCA") the authority to assess a 2.5% fee on certain Oklahoma hospitals and to make Medicaid UPL payments to hospitals through December 31, 2014, retroactive to July 1, 2011.
-The state is expected to finalize the initial supplemental payment program amounts during the first quarter of 2012.
-If the SHOPP program is implemented pursuant to its current preliminary terms and conditions, we estimate that we may be entitled to net annual reimbursements which would have a favorable impact on our future results of operations.
+In January, 2012, the state of Oklahoma was granted federal approval by the Centers for Medicare and Medicaid Services ("CMS") for the Supplemental Hospital Offset Payment Program ("SHOPP") which grants the Oklahoma Health Care Authority the authority to assess a 2.5% fee on certain Oklahoma hospitals and to make Medicaid supplemental payments to hospitals through December 31, 2014, retroactive to July 1, 2011.
+The state finalized the initial supplemental payment program amounts in March, 2012.
+Pursuant to the terms and conditions of the SHOPP program during the state's fiscal years of 2012 and 2013, we estimate that we are entitled to annual net reimbursements of approximately \$14 million, retroactive to July 1, 2011.
+Our 2012 pre-tax consolidated financial results were favorably impacted by approximately \$21 million in connection with the SHOPP program covering the period of July 1, 2011 through December 31, 2012.